Kercheche

-Kercheche (ቀርጨጬ) or (Qarccacciya) is a town in Diguna Fango woreda, Wolayita Zone of Southern Nations, Nationalities, and Peoples' Region.
+Kercheche (ቀርጨጬ) or (Qarccacciya) is a town in Diguna Fango woreda, Wolayita Zone of South Ethiopia Regional State.
 Kercheche is about 10 km north of Bedessa and about 8 km southwest of Bitena on the road of Sodo-Dimtu Hawassa.
 The approximate distance from the city of Addis Ababa to the town is 362 km on Addis-Hawassa-Dimtu-Sodo road.
 It is 38 km from Sodo, the capital of Wolayita Zone.
-The coordinate point of Kercheche lies between 6°57'21"N 37°59'29"E. The amenities in the town are 24 hours electric light, pure water service, kindergarten, primary school, high school, all time market, health stations and others.
+The coordinate point of Kercheche lies between 6°57'21"N 37°59'29"E. The amenities in the town are 24-hours electric light, pure water service, kindergarten, primary school, high school, all time market, health stations and others.
+Kercheche has also dry weather and all weather roads which connect it to other surrounding areas.